labicon/dp-ilqr/README.md

 `dpilqr` will automatically include in the package namespace.

 ### Environment
 There are a few different python packages that this project relies on listed out in the next section.
-For convenience, there's also an [requirements.txt](requirements.txt) file that one can use to spin up an environment with all of the necessary dependencies.
-To create an environment from this file, execute the following (from the top of the repo) (in unix):
+One can use the [requirements.txt](requirements.txt) to spin up an environment with all of the necessary dependencies.
+To do this, execute the following (from the top of the repo) (in unix):

     python -m venv env
     source env/bin/activate